MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 ---
 author: josaw1
-description: This topic provides instructions for how to set up the BigCommerce provider in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: how-to
+description: This topic provides information about how to set up the BigCommerce provider in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: how-to